vmsreeram/EssayNew/README.md

   <summary>Manually</summary>

   - Get the contents of the repo by either
-    - Download the repository as a ZIP file by navigating to `Code` > `Local` > `Download ZIP` in the homepage of the repository, or using this [link](https://github.com/vmsreeram/essayannotate/archive/refs/heads/main.zip).
+    - Downloading the repository as a ZIP file by navigating to `Code` > `Local` > `Download ZIP` in the homepage of the repository, or using this [link](https://github.com/vmsreeram/essayannotate/archive/refs/heads/main.zip).
 Then unzip the repo, and rename the folder name to `essayannotate`.
     - Cloning this repo.
 Then rename the folder name to `essayannotate`.
   - Move this folder into the  `question/type` folder on your Moodle site, to create a new folder at `question/type/essayannotate`.
   - Login to Moodle as Admin